Active thinking in Time and Space

 Our workshops provide the inspiration and support necessary in the development of a satisfying piece of creative historical fiction.
 Writers of secondary school age develop confidence in the value of their thinking and writing, as well as their talent for writing.
 Professional writers working together with experts in arts and heritage education expand on techniques of active historical research, language and literacy to support young writers to create satisfying works of fiction.

-Feedback from participants tells us that even the most sceptical of young writers finish their day-long immersive explorations with new ideas, and a new feeling of flow in their creative writing.
+Feedback from participants tells us that even the most sceptical of young writers finish their immersive explorations with new ideas, and a new feeling of flow in their creative writing and thinking.

 Imagining History workshops and residencies are developed and delivered by a committed team of artists and educators skilled in a wide variety of approaches that cajole, inspire and support young creative minds.

 To date our venues have included: